Marketing Theories – PESTEL Analysis

 Welcome to our Marketing Theories series.
 In this post we will be looking at the PESTEL Analysis in a bit more detail.

 A PESTEL analysis or more recently named PESTELE is a framework or tool used by marketers to analyse and monitor the macro-environmental (external marketing environment) factors that have an impact on an organisation.
-The result of which is used to identify threats and weaknesses which is used in a SWOT analysis.
+The result of which is used to identify threats and weaknesses which are used in a SWOT analysis.

 PESTEL stands for: